blogc-template - blogc's template format

 to blogc(1) are available everywhere in the templates.
 Local variables

-provided in the source files are available only inside entry
+provided in the source files are available only inside entry and listing

 blocks, and will override global variables.